 When Can Babies Have Gripe Water?

 The manufacturers of gripe water claim that it can be given to babies as young as two weeks.
-However, it is not advisable to offer it to babies under the age of one month since their digestive tract is still developing and is sensitive.
+However, it is not advisable to offer it to babies under the age of six months, since their digestive tract is still developing and is sensitive.
 Many people also believe that babies should not be given anything other than breast milk or formula until they are six months old.
 So, the best option is to consult with your paediatrician before giving gripe water to your baby.

 How to Give Gripe Water to a Baby

 Though it is not advisable to give gripe water to babies, traditionally it is given about ten minutes after a feed.
 It can be administered to the baby using a dropper or a spoon.
 Owing to its pleasant taste, most babies will ingest it without any fuss.
 It is usually given once a day, but, your doctor will be able to advise you regarding the dosage.